Bri1201/NLP_CSE4022/README.md

 ## 13-01-2023- Tutorial 03
 In this tutorial we classified names into male and female names using the Naive Bayes Classifier We then explored nltk's tweet tokenizer, followed by an exploration of COCA

+## 03-02-2023- Tutorial 04
+In this tutorial we explored webscraping, stemming and lemmatization Stemmers explored: Porter stemmer, Lancaster stemmer, Snowball stemmer, Regex